 This is what Girard describes as "a simple breakfast nook," but we think it could pass as a formal dining area in any casual abode.
 "This space is no-fuss and heavily used, so it was important to include some durable pieces that are easy to keep clean but still look beautiful," the designer explains.

 Another living space feels cool and coastal, thanks to light fabrics, textures, and layers.
 It's in line with the relaxed nature of the entire home due to elements like beach photography, abstract paintings, and a breezy color scheme found in just about every room.

 "The dining room sticks with the theme of light, airy, and casual cool with a Hamptons-esque influence," says Girard.
 It features a white oak dining table courtesy of Crate & Barrel surrounded by slipcovered Restoration Hardware chairs, while a pair of brass pendants hang from the ceiling above.
 "Although everything is neutral, the textures provide interest, and I love how the piano provides a touch of dramatic contrast as well and really elevates the space," the designer adds.

 Upstairs in the kids' room, the furnishings and décor have carefully been selected to grow and evolve with Mayer's children as they get older.
 For instance, the full bunk beds are perfect for converting to single beds, Girard points out.
 Additionally, the designer opted for a few black details for a sophisticated, timeless look.
 "I love how their colorful toys and books can act as the accents in this otherwise neutral room, and nothing is too precious," she adds.

-You can instantly feel the coastal influence upon first glance of the master bedroom.
+You can instantly feel the coastal influence upon first glance of the primary bedroom.
 It features crisp white walls, light flowing drapery, and effortlessly chic, neutral bedding.
 However, it's the wood bead chandelier that steals the show.